james-portman/subaru-steering-angle-sensor/README.md

 This applies to at least Hawkeye era steering angle sensors - vaguely 2006 year cars, it could apply to many more

-The sensor in the pictures in this repo is marked V416 Tokai Rika Japan, but this seems to work for all sensors
+The sensor in the pictured in this repo is marked V416 Tokai Rika Japan, but this seems to work for all sensors

 This is not for cars which just have a clock spring, I think it may only apply to the A-DCCD cars